 Shroud of Turin In 3D, The

 This link is to the website of Petrus Soons, the researcher responsible for the dramatic holographic images of the Shroud that were originally unveiled at the Ohio Shroud Conference in 2008 and which are now part of the permanent Shroud exhibits in Jerusalem, Rome and Sacramento, California.
-Here is the abstract taken from the site itself:
+Here is an excerpt from the Introduction:

-As is typical with just about anything new regarding the Shroud of Turin, this site has sparked some rather heated debate amongst sindonologists.
-Some have expressed concerns because the process used to create the Shroud holographic images has not been documented in detail and presented in a scientific manner.
-Others have noted that some level of artistic techniques and retouching were applied in the creation of the final images, thus making it difficult to consider them "research quality" and draw any serious scientific conclusions from them or use them to claim any new discoveries on the Shroud.
-I guess the real question comes down to whether these holographic images are more the result of science or art, and that issue has yet to be resolved.
-However, the 3D visual results presented on this website are still dramatic and breathtaking and well worth your time.
+As is typical with just about any claims regarding the Shroud of Turin, this site has sparked some rather heated debate amongst sindonologists.
+Some have expressed concerns because the specific process used to "enhance" the original photographs and create the final Shroud holographic images has not been documented in detail and presented in a scientific manner.
+Others have noted that some level of artistic techniques and retouching were applied in the creation of the final images, thus making it difficult to consider them "research quality" or draw any serious scientific conclusions from them, let alone use them to claim any new discoveries on the Shroud.
+The real question comes down to whether these holographic images are more the result of science or art, and that issue has yet to be resolved.
+However, the 3D visual results presented on this website are still dramatic and breathtaking and clearly reveal that unique property of the Shroud's image.
 Petrus has provided many high quality images, including several anaglyph 3D images (these require a pair of red/cyan 3D glasses for proper viewing) and his slowly rotating video clips of the Shroud in 3D are truly spectacular.
-As for the scientific validity of the claims made on the website, you will have to decide that for yourself.
+As for the scientific validity of the new claims made on the website, you will have to decide that for yourself.

 The Shroud of Turin: The Mystery that Science and Technology Will Someday Solve